ORNL/cpp-proposals-pub/D1673/blas_interface.md

 * It uses free functions, not arithmetic operator overloading.

-* It uses the multidimensional array data structures [`mdspan`](wg21.link/p0009) and `mdarray` (TODO: CITE) to represent matrices and vectors.
+* It uses the multidimensional array data structures [`mdspan`](wg21.link/p0009) and `mdarray` (D1684R0) to represent matrices and vectors.
 In the future, it could support other proposals' matrix and vector data structures.

 * The interface permits optimizations for matrices and vectors with small compile-time dimensions; the standard BLAS interface does not.